 Check out this article by Stanley Harper on Advanced Milky Way Photography Post Processing Techniques.
 Despite having “advanced” in the title, the steps Stanley uses are not that difficult.
 He describes how to do “LRGB” processing.
 What is LRGB Processing?
 It is a technique of adjusting the colors of an image by using luminosity adjustments for the RED, GREEN, and BLUE color channels.
 If you’ve not used it, give it a try.
 You’ll take your night sky processing to the next level.

-Orion and the Landscape
+Photograph Orion with the Landscape

 “The light from the moon illuminated the foreground nicely, while not completely washing out details from the constellation,” Marybeth tells us.